 You have roughly 45 days to shop and enroll in plans.
-After that, only Qualifying Life Event will make you eligible for a Special Enrollment PeriodA Special Enrollment Period is a 60-day period outside the Open Enrollment Period when you can enroll or change your coverage.
-Special Enrollment Periods are only granted if you experience a Qualifying Life Event.
-These are special circumstances that may change your health insurance needs.
-Some Special Enrollment Periods can be up to 90 days. to register.
+After that, only Qualifying Life Event will make you eligible for a Special Enrollment PeriodA Special Enrollment Period is an opportunity outside of a standard enrollment period in which your specific circumstances allow you an opportunity to make changes to your Medicare-related coverage. to register.

 Before you enroll each year, consider which changes or improvements you’d like to make with your plan.
 Also, look at any services or medications you may need.

 It can be difficult to navigate enrollment when you only do it once per year.
 To help with the next Open Enrollment, we’ve put together a refresher that includes dates you need to know, common Open Enrollment answers, and what to do if you miss Open Enrollment.